leekinglai/ERCF_v3/Documentation/Flashing-Local-MCU.md

 `make flash FLASH_DEVICE=/dev/serial/by-id/usb-Klipper_stm32g0b1xx_4550357128922FC8-if00`

 > [!NOTE]
->  replace `/dev/serial/by-id/xxx` with the actual ID found in the previous step.
+>  Replace `/dev/serial/by-id/xxx` with the actual ID found in the previous step.

 6. If you are using CAN bus for communication, disconnect the Type-C cable after flashing.